HCL-TECH-SOFTWARE/sametime-doc/v1202/admin/managing_secrets_kubernetes.md

 :   The MongoDB formatted URL containing the login name and password used by Sametime.
 The host name and port number are also included.

 JigasiSipUri
-:   The name of the of the account and the host name of the SIP user fortelephony integration with iLink.
+:   The name of the of the account and the host name of the SIP user fortelephony integration with ilink.

 JigasiSipPassword
-:   The password for telephony integration with iLink.
+:   The password for telephony integration with ilink.

 ltpaKeysPassword
 :   The password for the LTPA keys.